Prit04/RHUL-Final-Year-Project/diary.md

 ### 24/10/2024

-I implemented a very basic combat system where the player presses the space bar near an enemy and they take damage, once zero they are killed and taken off the screen. i will continue to improve and work on this combat system, but this very basic system will suffice for now.
+I implemented a very basic combat system where the player presses the space bar near an enemy and they take damage, once zero they are killed and taken off the screen.
+Here many of the early objectives and deliverables i had in the plan have been ticked off, requirng furthr refinement with time. i will continue to improve and work on this combat system, but this very basic system will suffice for now.